IEdiong/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
 echo "Hello, World"
 ```
-> NB The "echo" command is used to print to standard output
+> The "echo" command is used to print to standard output the string passed to it.

 Actual solution in [0-hello_world](./0-hello_world)